alandmoore/pystump/INSTALL.rst

   - ``bind_dn_password``: The password for the bind DN user.
   - ``require_group``: If you want to restrict login to certain users, create a group in your directory and specify it here.
   - ``ssl``: True or False to use SSL.
+  - ``admins``: This is a list or tuple of group and/or user names that identify admin users.
+If left blank, everyone is an admin user.

 For SQLite Auth the configuration is simpler: